Aloe Vera: The Greatest Natural Acne Treatment In The World?

 Another common fear is that aloe vera increases sensitivity to sunlight, and hence acne due to the free radicals caused by ultraviolet light.

-Fresh is ultimate.
-This study found that pasteurizing aloe vera reduced the vitamin C content and antioxidant activity by 16% and 57% respectively.
+Aloe vera is best when fresh, as this study found that pasteurisation reduced the vitamin C content and antioxidant activity by 16% and 57% respectively.
 The glucomannan content plunged by over 30% as well.

-The problem is that most products on the market are heated and processed so harshly.
+The problem is that most products sold today are heated and processed too harshly.
 The developers don’t seem to care about the effectiveness; they simply want an excuse to slap aloe vera on the label.
-Hence the beneficial gibberellin, glucomannan, antioxidants and fatty acids are warped, or shattered entirely…
+Hence, the beneficial gibberellin, glucomannan, and antioxidants are warped, or shattered entirely…

 …but there’s one product where that age-old rule doesn’t apply: Seven Minerals Aloe Vera Gel (amazon link).